tonsoflaz2/whisper-transcribe-standalone/README.md

 ## .gitignore

 This repo is set up to only track `build-whisperx-bundle.sh`, `transcribe.py`, `README.md`, and `.gitignore` itself.
-All other files and folders (including the bundle and outputs) are ignored.
+All other files and folders (including the bundle, portable Python, and outputs) are ignored.

 ---

 ## Notes

 - No root/sudo required.
-- All dependencies are local to `whisperx-bundle`.
+- All dependencies are local to `whisperx-bundle` and `python-standalone`.
 - Safe for use on shared or production servers.
 - You can edit `transcribe.py` at any time without rerunning the setup.
+- The setup script will **never use or modify system Python**.

 ---